 Lessons from the Autumn Season

 It’s fall season!
 The leaves are changing colors.
-Daylight is getting shorter, and nights are getting colder.
+Daylight is getting shorter, and the nights are getting colder.
 The leaves linger on the branches as they change, and soon they will let go.
 They will eventually fall and dance their way to the ground.
-Streets will be blanketed with tones of warmth.
-Autumn is magical!
+The streets will be blanketed with tones of warmth.
 It’s winter squash time in all its splendor.
-Pumpkin patches abound and pumpkin carving is happening.
+Pumpkin patches are now open and pumpkin carving is happening.
 And while the leaves keep falling throughout this season—the spectacle of autumn invites us to look inward.
-Lessons from the autumn season abounds!
+Autumn is such an special season.
+Let’s look how lessons from the autumn season abound.

 Consider the difference between these two questions: Who do I think I am?
 And, who am I really?
 Without much hesitation, most of us would think we are someone like this:

 - I am [insert profession or job description]

 - I am [insert external labels, instrumental motives]